Feng96/personal_website/content/page/reserach/index.md

 ---
 ## Current Researches

-Currently, as a doctoral candidate at UT, my research landscape has evolved once more.
+Currently, as a PhD student at UT, my research landscape has evolved once more.
 Now, I am directing my focus on the United States building height dataset.
 The expansive realm of urban planning and architecture, coupled with environmental considerations, makes this a challenging yet invigorating area of research.
 I am eager to contribute valuable insights and analyses to this domain.

 ## Research at Institute of Geographical Sciences and Natural Resources (IGNRR), Chinese Academy of Sciences